FREquently asked questions

 A: Follow the people down the center aisle.
 As you approach the front someone will be holding the bread.
 Walk up to them and place your hands out with one over the other and they will place the bread in your hands.
 If you are going to drink from the cup then you may eat the bread right then; if you are going to dip the bread into the wine then hang on to it.
 The first cup is for those who are taking a drink of the wine.
 As you approach it the person will gently assist as you guide the cup to your lips and take a small drink of the wine.
 The second cup is for dipping (intinction) and as you approach it you may dip the bread into the wine and then partake of both together.
 We are never in a hurry during Communion.
 Take the time to thank Jesus for his death and resurrection and reflect on his grace in your life.

 A: We love kids, and we enjoy having them with us.
 We also think that they are an important part of the church.
 We do have a nursery available for our youngest children (newborn-preschool) staffed with childcare workers who have been trained and background checked.
 This is available for parents who would like to use it for all or part of the service.
-Our elementary aged children are invited into the worship service for the beginning, they are dismissed at a point early in the service to their own liturgy and return to be with their families before we take Eucharist (Communion).
-There are activity boxes available for children in the foyer.
-When we dismiss the kids they are invited down front where we pray a blessing over them as they go downstairs to their room.
+Our elementary aged children are invited into the worship service for the beginning, they will come up front at a point early in the service and will be prayed over before heading downstairs to their own liturgy.
+They will return to be with their families before we take Eucharist (Communion).
+There are also activity boxes available for children in the foyer.
 It is always perfectly appropriate for a parent to accompany their child downstairs to meet the teachers and see what they are doing together.
-While we do offer these options, your children of any age are always welcome to be in the worship service with you.
+Children of any age are always welcome to remain in the worship service.

 Q: What if my question isn’t on this list?